-Since that time, my parents have gone and I’ve had little contact with “home” over the past 20 years.
+My parents eventually left the area, and I’d had little contact with “home” over the past twenty years.
 Then a funny thing happened.
-My wife’s two brothers moved to Sanford and a few years later her mother followed to escape the cold Pennsylvania winters.
-Ironically, they all moved within blocks of my old neighborhood in an area now known as “the historic district.”
+My wife’s two brothers moved to Sanford; a few years later her mother followed to escape the cold Pennsylvania winters.
+Ironically, they all live within blocks of my old neighborhood in an area now known as “the historic district.”
 In my childhood summers, I used to mow half those lawns.